 2. Take a Boating Safety Course

-Whether you’re a first-time boater or a seasoned pro, taking a boating safety course is always a good idea.
+Whether you’re a first-time boater or a seasoned pro, taking a boating course is always a good idea.

 3. Know Your State’s Boating Laws